 In order to pass, students must achieve the objectives in accordance with the learning assessment criteria specified in the curriculum.

-The completion of studies requires participation in instruction, completion of course assignments, and passing the exams.
-Attendance requirements are given in the implementation plans of modules and courses.
-Only students registered as present may take part in instruction and complete studies.
+The completion of studies requires participation in instruction, completion of course assignments, and passing exams.
+Attending the first session is always compulsory.
+Further attendance requirements are outlined in the module and course implementation plans.
+The first session may be a lecture, module induction or any other event outlined in the implementation plan.
+Only degree students registered as present or open UAS/specialisation students with an active study entitlement may take part in instruction and complete studies.

-In blended education, students must participate in contact teaching and in distance work as specified in the respective implementation plan.
+In blended education, students must participate in contact teaching and distance work as specified in the implementation plans.

 The studies in sign language and interpretation deepen and expand students’ learning in an ascending spiral.
-Therefore, it is important to complete the studies in the order given in the curriculum.
-In degree-oriented studies, any significant deviations from this order should be specifically agreed upon with Study Guidance Counsellors.
+Therefore it is important to complete the studies in the order given in the curriculum.
+This is particularly important for the development of skills in Finnish Sign Language, communication methods and professional practice on the Interpreting in Sign Language and Alternative and Augmentative Communication programme.
+In degree-oriented studies, any significant deviations from the order specified in the curriculum should be specifically agreed upon with the Study Guidance Counsellor.

 Section 27 Assessment of Study Achievements

 Student success in reaching the objectives of education is assessed with oral and/or written examinations, practical assignments, skills demonstrations and other suitable methods.
-Students are entitled to receive in- formation about the assessment criteria at the beginning of a study module.
-The assessment criteria are based on course objectives.
-The new curriculum effective from 2010 details that the learning objectives fulfilled by active students will be evaluated by applying assessment criteria defined separately for each phase of their studies.
+Students are entitled to receive information about the assessment criteria at the beginning of a study module.
+The assessment criteria are based on course objectives and Diak’s guidelines.

-The grading scale is excellent 5, good 4, good 3, satisfactory 2, satisfactory 1, pass/fail, completed or participated.
+The grading scale is excellent 5, good 4, good 3, satisfactory 2, satisfactory 1, pass/fail, completed or participated (Osall in Finnish).

-Practical training periods in the humanities are assessed as completed.
-The teacher supervising the training is responsible for assessments.
+Practical training in the humanities is assessed as pass/fail.

-In humanities and education, the different parts of the final exam in community interpreting are assessed and numerical grades are entered into transcripts, but the final grade of the module is shown as Participated.
+In humanities, the different parts of the final exam in community interpreting are assessed and numerical grades are entered in transcripts.

 In pair and group work, the expectation is that the workload is evenly distributed.
 When requested, students must be able to show which share of a common task was carried out by them.
 When joint assignments are assessed, there may be justified reasons to give different grades for the students.